-This series will aim to demystify the MBA experience and explore how some business ideas have applicability beyond the business world.
+I'll aim to demystify parts of the MBA experience and explore how certain ideas have wide applicability far beyond the traditional business world.

-I promise they're more intuitive and transferable than they sound 😬
+I promise they're far more intuitive and transferable than they sound 😬

-"You must know how to invest / make money / sell."
+"You probably know how to invest / make money / sell."

 Still, none feel exactly right.

-Overall, my experience was challenging (intimidating) and valuable.
-I met smart, hardworking people from around the globe.
-Some of them became friends, and Fire Jar collaborators.
-It was a positive experience, with some surprises.
+I met hundreds of smart, hardworking, ambitious people from around the globe.
+Some of them became close friends (and Fire Jar collaborators).

-- Show charts that go up and to the right*
+- Show only charts that go up and to the right*

 - Support every claim using exactly three points